falood/exsync/README.md

 config :exsync, extra_extensions: [".js", ".css"]
 ```

-`:reload_callback`: A callback [MFA](https://codereviewvideos.com/blog/what-is-mfa-in-elixir/) that is called when a set of files are done reloading.
+`:reload_callback` - A callback [MFA](https://codereviewvideos.com/blog/what-is-mfa-in-elixir/) that is called when a set of files are done reloading.
 Can be used to implement your own special handling to react to file reloads.

-`:reload_timeout`: Amount of time to wait in milliseconds before triggering the `:reload_callback`.
+`:reload_timeout` - Amount of time to wait in milliseconds before triggering the `:reload_callback`.
 Defaults to 150ms.

 For example, to call `MyApp.MyModule.handle_reload()` add this to your `config.exs`: